IN THIS ARTICLE

 Freelance data analysis provides the ability to “be your own boss.”
 You can work remotely and take on clients from anywhere that meet your project conditions and are requesting work in your areas of expertise.
 This can offer a better work/life balance and freedom of choice in creating a schedule that fits your lifestyle.

-The challenges around freelance work are the unpredictability of the workflow, the need to constantly market yourself and maintain an attractive online presence to attract job offers, the lack of employment benefits like health insurance and 401(k) contributions, and the social isolation.
+The challenges around freelance work are the unpredictability of the workflow, the need to constantly market yourself and maintain an attractive online presence to attract job offers, the lack of employment benefits like health insurance and 401(k) contributions, and social isolation.

 What Skills Will You Need to Succeed?